-The California Public Records Act (PRA) provides for access to public records and other information.
-The PRA makes all non-exempt CSD records – including the remainder of records after exempt portions are redacted – in any form or medium subject to public inspection during CSD's normal office hours or other reasonable timeframe.
+The California Public Records Act (PRA) provides for a right of access to public records and other information.
+The PRA makes all non-exempt CSD records – including the remainder of records after exempt portions are redacted – in any form or medium – subject to public inspection during CSD's normal office hours or other reasonable timeframe.
 Hard copies of those records are available after payment of duplication costs.
-(Government Code section 6253.)
+(Government Code section 7920.000 et seq.)

 The PRA does not provide for creation/preparation of a record or document that does not exist at the time of the request.
 Additionally, certain categories of personal information and records are exempt from disclosure under the PRA.
-Other state laws also protect individual privacy interests and other propriety information from disclosure, including but not limited to the Information Practices Act (Civil Code section 1798), the federal Health Information Portability and Accountability Act (Public Law 104-191 as amended), and the Uniform Trade Secrets Act (Civil Code section 3426).
+Other laws also protect individual privacy interests and other propriety information from disclosure, including but not limited to the Information Practices Act (Civil Code section 1798 et seq.), the federal Health Insurance Portability and Accountability Act (Public Law 104-191 as amended), and the Uniform Trade Secrets Act (Civil Code section 3426 et seq.).

 Public Records Act requests can be verbal or in writing.